Laixu3107/EMS_for_M3PL/README.md

 - M3plmEML1_algorithm.cpp includes the c++ implementations of EM-based L1 penalized (EML1) method for M3PLM.
 - M3plmEML1_fcn.R comprises R functions for EML1 along with a simple test that users can directly invoke.

-These implementations rely on Gauss-Hermite quadrature.
-Please ensure that the R package 'mvQuad' is installed before running the code.
-The c++ implementations are based on R-packages 'Rcpp', 'RcppArmadillo' and 'RcppClock'.
+Since these implementations rely on Gauss-Hermite quadrature, please ensure that the R package 'mvQuad' is installed before running the code.
+Besides, the c++ implementations are based on R-packages 'Rcpp', 'RcppArmadillo' and 'RcppClock'.
 To run the examples.R, the R-packages 'magrittr' and 'MASS' are required.

 ## Citation